pirate-party-uk/Pirate-Party-UK-Rules/Pirate-Party-UK-Constitution.md

 2. **Urgent Operational Requirements:** When urgent amendments are required to address critical operational issues that cannot wait for a membership vote.

-3. **Unanimous Vote of the NEC with Safeguards:** When amendments are of such significance that they require a 100% vote of the NEC to be implemented.
+3. **Unanimous Vote of the NEC with Safeguards:** When amendments by NEC has 100% vote of the NEC in faver to be implemented.
 In such cases, the following safeguards shall apply:

    a.
-The unanimous vote requirement shall only apply to amendments that are deemed of critical importance and significance, and the nature of this significance shall be clearly articulated.
+The proposed amendments must undergo a comprehensive review and must be meticulously documented.

    b.
-The proposed amendments must be thoroughly reviewed, and the rationale for their significance must be clearly documented.
+An open discussion will be conducted among NEC members to allow for input and thorough deliberation on the proposed amendments.

    c.
-An open discussion shall be held among NEC members to provide an opportunity for input and discussion of the proposed amendments.
+If at least 20% of party members in good standing express disagreement during a 15-day waiting period, the proposed amendments will not advance, necessitating further discussion and potential revisions.

    d.
-If disagreement from at least 1/3 of  party members in good standing occurs during the waiting period of 15 days, the proposed amendments shall not proceed, and further discussion and revisions may be required.

-   e.
-A unanimous vote of the NEC shall be required, signifying complete agreement among NEC members before the amendments can be implemented.
+Complete agreement among all NEC members, as demonstrated by a unanimous vote, is required before the amendments can be officially implemented.

 4. **Formatting or Clarification:** When amendments are needed to improve the formatting, wording, or clarification of the constitution without changing its substance.